tradingstrategy-ai/trading-strategy/docs/source/programming/token-tax.rst

 For example, different liquidity pools have different addresses, and thus the coded token tax can differ between these pools.

-- Example of a taxed trading pair (TODO)

-- Example of a non-taxed trading pair (TODO)

 Token tax data is available at

 - `Trading Strategy website <https://tradingstrategy.ai/>`_: See *Token tax* entry for each trading pair